 Recommendation #4:

-In accordance with GAC advice concerning access to curative rights processes for IGOs, the Working Group recommends that ICANN investigate the feasibility of providing IGOs with access to the UDRP and URS at no or nominal cost to the IGOs.
+[UNDER DISCUSSION] In accordance with GAC advice concerning access to curative rights processes for IGOs, the Working Group recommends that ICANN investigate the feasibility of providing IGOs with access to the UDRP and URS at no or nominal cost to the IGOs.

 Note on Recommendation #4: This recommendation is substantively identical to the original recommendation on this point in the Working Group’s Initial Report, with only textual changes made to clarify its scope.